Roy Takumi

-Roy M. Takumi (born October 13, 1952 in Honolulu, Hawaii) is an American politician and a Democratic member of the Hawaii House of Representatives since January 16, 2013 representing District 35.
-Takumi consecutively served from January 1993 until 2013 in the District 36 seat.
-From 2002-2017, Takumi chaired the House Committee on Education.
+Roy M. Takumi (born October 13, 1952 in Honolulu, Hawaii) is an American politician and a former member of the Hawaii House of Representatives for 30 years.
+He represented District 35 from 2012 until 2022 and consecutively served from 1992 until 2012 in the District 36 seat.
+In May 2024, Takumi was appointed to lead the Hawaii Board of Education.

 Education

-Takumi earned his Bachelor of Arts in education from Long Island University and his Master's degree in public administration from the University of Hawaiʻi.
+Takumi attended Maemae Elementary School, Kawananakoa Middle School, and President William McKinley High School.
+He earned his Bachelor of Arts in education from Long Island University and his Master's degree in public administration from the University of Hawaiʻi.

+Career

+Takumi was first elected to the Hawaii House of Representatives in 1992.
+From 2002–2017, Takumi chaired the House Committee on Education.
+As committee chair, Takumi sponsored the Reinventing Education Act of 2004 and helped establish the Executive Office on Early Learning in 2012.
+He served as vice chair of the Education Commission of the States from 2013-2017.